gbfrancisco/gbfrancisco.github.io/essays/questions-are-for-the-ignorant-not-for-the-lazy.md

 ---
 layout: essay
 type: essay
-title: Insert Title Here
+title: Questions Are for the Ignorant, Not for the Lazy
 # All dates must be YYYY-MM-DD format!
 date: 2018-09-06
 labels:
+  - Smart Questions
+  - Open Source Software
-  - Javascript
+  - Software Engineering
 ---

 <img class="ui tiny left floated image" src="../images/javascript.jpg">